Everything You Need to Know About Irritable Bowel Syndrome (IBS)

 Treating Irritable Bowel Syndrome

 The majority of people with IBS can manage their symptoms with lifestyle changes, reduction in stress and diet modifications.
-Rarely, medication may be needed.
+Rarely, prescription medication may be needed.

 It can be helpful to keep a food and symptom journal for several weeks in a row to help determine what foods might cause your IBS to flare.
 By keeping a journal, it can help you notice patterns of diarrhea or constipation as well as gas, bloating and abdominal discomfort.
 If you discover certain foods are a trigger for you, it can help to eliminate them from your diet all together.

-Changing the way you eat may also help manage your symptoms.
+While everyone reacts differently to certain foods and food groups, many IBS patients will find some relief with certain diets like gluten free, FODMAP, AIP Protocol, etc. Changing the way you eat may also help manage your symptoms.
 Eating smaller meals throughout the day and slowing down how fast you eat may help reduce your IBS flares as well as making sure not to eat too close to bedtime.

 Irritable Bowel Syndrome FAQ's